 - 1. A detailed description of each NTP&S activity; - 2.
 Whether and why it is classified active or passive; - 3.
 Gross revenue received; - 4.
-Revenue allocated to ratepayers and to shareholders, as established in the company's current general rate case;

-- 5. A complete identification of all regulated assets used in the transaction; - 6.
+Revenue allocated to ratepayers and to shareholders, as established in the company's current general rate case; - 5.
+A complete identification of all regulated assets used in the transaction; - 6.
 A complete list of all employees (by position) that participated in providing the non-tariffed service, with amount of time spent on provision of the service; - 7.
 If the NTP&S has been classified as active through advice letter submission, provide the number of the advice letter and the authorizing Resolution; and - 8.
 If the NTP&S did not require approval through advice letter, provide the date notice was given to the Commission.

-Sotomayor Conclusion: During our examination, we reviewed copies of the 2017 and 2018 Annual Report of NTP&S Projects.
+Sotomayor Conclusion: During our examination, we reviewed copies of the 2019 and 2020 Annual Report of NTP&S Projects.
 This report is also known as an Excess Capacity Report included as part of the Class A Annual Report sent to the Commission.
 California American Water confirmed that the templates used for the Excess Capacity Schedule were obtained from the Commission and these templates do contain all required items under Rule X.E.
 It was also confirmed that the only NTP&S report that currently exists is the Excess Capacity Schedule included with the Class A Annual Report.
 We believe California American Water is in compliance with Rule X.E. based on the information reviewed.

-Rule X.F. - When a utility initiates the offering of NTP&S that are designated as active or passive in the table below, the utility shall provide notice of such activity by letter to the Director of the Division of Water and Audits and the Program Manager of the Division of Ratepayer Advocates-Water Branch, within 30 days of instituting such activity.
+Rule X.F. - When a utility initiates the offering of NTP&S that are designated as active or passive in the table below, the utility shall provide notice of such activity by letter to the Director of the

+Division of Water and Audits and the Program Manager of the Division of Ratepayer Advocates-Water Branch, within 30 days of instituting such activity.

-Sotomayor Conclusion: California American Water is partially non-compliant with Rule X.F.
-California American Water initiated two new NTP&S items during the 24 months ended December 31, 2018.
-During the examination, we obtained the filings sent to the Commission regarding the initiation of new NTP&S items and one late notification was discovered.
-On February 1, 2018, California American Water commenced a new lease agreement with Roger Hulbert.
-The notification was not sent within the required 30-day timeframe and was sent on June 7, 2018.
-California American Water has strengthened its procedures to help ensure the timely reporting.
+Sotomayor Conclusion: California American Water is compliant with Rule X.F.
+California American Water initiated one new NTP&S items during the 24 months ended December 31, 2020.
+On May 16, 2019, California American Water commenced a one-time consultation service with South Coast Water District.
+During the examination, we obtained the filings sent to the Commission regarding the initiation of new NTP&S and no late notification was discovered.